20 Books Bill Gates Thinks You Should Read

 A Gentleman in Moscow

 Gates says this book is a true crowd-pleaser.
 It makes sense since the novel about a count sentenced to house arrest in a hotel is soon to be a TV show.
 Join the 1.5 million people, including Gates, who enjoyed this story.
+To learn more about Bill Gates, check out this advice he would give his younger self.

 Presidents of War